turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 43:24 _Daniel:_
 [[start:2604780][end:2605110]] Yeah.
-[[start:2605180][end:2612550]] How does active inference help us or have continuity or difference with previous ways that people have connected?
+[[start:2605180][end:2612550]] How does active inference help us or have continuity or difference with previous ways that people have connected
-[[start:2612710][end:2624122]] The technical part from what you described as the formal semantics embeds the mathematical formalism, and then the symbols are grounded in specific action.
+[[start:2612710][end:2624122]] the technical part from what you described as the formal semantics embeds the mathematical formalism, and then the symbols are grounded in specific action?

 43:44 [[start:2624266][end:2628830]] So has that been played out in other technical frameworks?

 43:49 _Lorena:_
-[[start:2629250][end:2633582]] Well, we do have technical frameworks that try to organize that in terms of an activism right.
+[[start:2629250][end:2633582]] Well, we do have technical frameworks that try to organize that in terms of enctivism right.
-[[start:2633636][end:2635674]] And autopoietic and activism.
+[[start:2633636][end:2635674]] And autopoietic enactivism.
-[[start:2635802][end:2644238]] But then we just have in these terms, the notion of symbols sometimes get loosely described.
+[[start:2635802][end:2644238]] But then we just have in these terms that the notion of symbols sometimes gets loosely described.
 [[start:2644254][end:2646530]] And I think these guys are not really interested in that.

-44:06 [[start:2646600][end:2669110]] I think they're trying to describe something else, for example, or you can have some specific types of computational if you really buy into the mind computational brain and computational mind metaphor, then you have a hard time also to explain how semantics are built into that computation.
+44:06 [[start:2646600][end:2669110]] I think they're trying to describe something else, for example.
+Or you can have some specific types of computational if you really buy into the mind computational brain and computational mind metaphor, then you have a hard time also to explain how semantics are built into that computation.
-[[start:2669190][end:2669820]] Right.
+[[start:2669190][end:2669820]] Right?
 [[start:2670190][end:2673482]] I don't think anyone has a very strong answer to that.
 [[start:2673536][end:2676970]] You have to really buy into the idea of information processing.
 [[start:2677130][end:2680846]] And that's what brought me a little bit to that.